Whether you’re a small, medium or large business, it is essential that you understand Local SEO.

 - Verified listing: Not only does verifying your Google My Business page allow you to manage your listing, but studies have also shown that Google gives a small ranking boost to businesses when their listing is verified.

 - Google My Business title: It is recommended that your product/service keyword is included in your GMB title, however, it is important that this doesn’t appear spammy.
-If you over-optimise it may cause Google to recognise this, whilst it can also negatively affect CTR and user trust.
+If you over-optimise it can have an adverse effect on click-through-rates and hinder your local SEO performance.